threefoldtecharchive/0-templates/templates/node_ip/README.md

 - `cidr`: ip adress and netmask e.g: `192.168.1.1/32`
 - `interface`: the name of the interface which to set the address
+- `gateway`: If specified, the default gateway of the machine will be replace by the value of this field the equivalent of `ip r del default, ip r add default via {gateway}` will be executed

 ### Actions